-Most of the big pocket knife brands originally had their manufacturing headquarters in the USA.
-But, sadly, almost all of these companies started outsourcing their knife production to China, Taiwan, or (less often) to South America.
+Most big pocket knife brands originally had their manufacturing headquarters in the USA.
+Sadly, almost all of these companies started outsourcing their knife production to China, Taiwan, or (less often) South America.

 The following pocket knife brands only make their knives in the USA.
 In addition to supporting the US economy, this means better quality control.
-As expected though, these Made in the USA knives are going to be pricier.
+As expected, though, these Made in USA knives will be pricier.

 1. Bear and Sons Cutlery

-If you want an affordable pocket knife which was made in the USA, then this is the brand.
+This is the brand if you want an affordable pocket knife made in the USA.
 They work hard to keep their prices low without sacrificing quality.